Solinea/goldstone-server/INSTALL.rst

 Goldstone's login page includes a password-reset link.
 Please test it.

-If the links in the password-reset e-mail do not work, you'll need to adjust the settings in /opt/goldstone/goldstone/settings/production.py.
-Look for the, "DJOSER," dictionary.
+If the links in the password-reset e-mail do not work, you'll need to adjust the settings in ``/opt/goldstone/goldstone/settings/production.py``.
+Look for the ``DJOSER`` dictionary.

 DIRECT LOGS TO GOLDSTONE SERVER